DocumentAlchemy/document-alchemy-cli/docs/xhelp-main.md

                    Example: -a dO6M2p9sKRMGQYub

     -o --out     - File to write response to.
-When missing or '-', the respsonse document is written to stdout instead.
+When missing or '-', the response document is written to stdout instead.
                    Example: -o foo.pdf

     -s --store   - When used, rather than returning the generated document,